boots-edu/textbook/source/text/7-exceptions_code_qual/exceptions.md

   . . .
 }
 ```
+{: .no-run}

 > Note the **_Brute force_** approach to searching for duplicates.
 For each element, check all the remaining elements for duplicates.
-Also note that we still need to make sure there are at least 3 and not more than MAX_POINTS points in the polygon.
+Also note that we still need to make sure there are at least 3 and not more than `MAX_POINTS` points in the polygon.
 Now we are also making them unique.

-> Thought Question: Why does j start at i+1 and not 0?
+> Thought Question: Why does `j` start at `i+1` and not `0`?

 ### Defensive Programming

 So now we can prevent our code from being exposed to "exceptional" or invalid operation, by simply throwing an exception when those cases arise.
 If we write good test cases, we will find errors in our code, but right now, our program will just exit with an error message.
 Making sure that our code will not accept invalid values and thus have undocumented, or undefined behaviors is good **_defensive programming_**.
-It would be better if we were able to catch the exception somewhere in the call stack and handle it elgently instead of just having our program crash with an error message just because of some invalid input.
+It would be better if we were able to catch the exception somewhere in the call stack and handle it elegantly instead of just having our program crash with an error message just because of some invalid input.
 At a minimum it would be nice to exit cleanly and report the problem to the user in a more "user friendly" way.

 ### Exception Handling